edds-kill-a-thon/edds-kill-a-thon/README.md

 > as for pony town, i sometimes dont mind if people cover me. i may wait until the person leaves; if not, i'll just move somewhere else as long as i'm not off tab or afk. or i may hide people if i get pissed off enough

-> **i dont approach people usually! but i dont mind if people talk to me as long as i feel prepared. i am probably an ambivert or introvert. but i love socializing with people!**
+> **i dont approach people usually! but i dont mind if people talk to me. i am probably an ambivert or introvert. but i love socializing with people!**